mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 The following features could be implemented in the future to provide users with more detailed information and further build prospective client trust through the website:

-- A 'smarter' computer opponenent could be implemented which would take random shots within a close range of a previous hit shout if that shot didn't result in sinking a ship.
-Currently the computer takes completely random shots within the bounds of the game grid, avoiding coordiantes that have a lready been shot on.
+- A 'smarter' computer opponent could be implemented which would take random shots within a close range of a previous hit shout if that shot didn't result in sinking a ship.
+Currently the computer takes completely random shots within the bounds of the game grid, avoiding coordinates that have already been shot on.
 - With the ability to make the computer opponent 'smarter', a game difficulty feature could be added to let the user choose how difficult they want the game to be.
 - I added an attribute for direction to ship objects with the intention of adding a flying plane animation when shots are taken.
 Knowing if a ship is vertical or horizontal and it's coordinates would allow a plane image to be animated horizontally or vertically across the board to match the ships rotation.
 Otherwise the plane would randomly fly horizontally or vertically across the board if the shot was a miss.